Dhanushree-N143/Sabarmati-Riverfront-Monitoring/README.md

 Developed as a **Smart India Hackathon (SIH) 2025 – Hardware Edition Finalist Project**.

----

-This project is intended for educational, research, and innovation purposes.
-Please contact the project team before using or distributing any part of this work.

----

-### ⭐ If you found this project interesting, consider giving it a star on GitHub!
+###  If you found this project interesting, consider giving it a star on GitHub!